gerth2/photonvision-docs/source/docs/programming/examples/simposeest.rst

 Background
 ----------

-Full code may be found in the PhotonLib example repository (:ref:`Java <https://www.google.com/search?q=TODO+FIXME>`).
+Full code may be found in the PhotonLib repository (`Java <https://github.com/PhotonVision/photonvision/tree/master/photonlib-java-examples/src/main/java/org/photonlib/examples/simposeest>`_).

-This example builds upon WPILib's :ref:`Differential Drive Pose Estimator <https://github.com/wpilibsuite/allwpilib/tree/master/wpilibjExamples/src/main/java/edu/wpi/first/wpilibj/examples/differentialdriveposeestimator>`.
+This example builds upon WPILib's `Differential Drive Pose Estimator <https://github.com/wpilibsuite/allwpilib/tree/master/wpilibjExamples/src/main/java/edu/wpi/first/wpilibj/examples/differentialdriveposeestimator>`_.
 It adds a :code:`PhotonCamera` to gather estimates of the robot's position on the field.
 This in turn can be used for aligning with vision targets, and increasing accuracy of autonomous routines.

 To support simulation, a :code:`SimVisionSystem` is used to drive data into the :code:`PhotonCamera`.
 The far high goal target from 2020 is modeled.